 THE 5 percent of Americans with the highest incomes now account for 37 percent of all consumer purchases, according to the latest research from Moody’s Analytics.
 That should come as no surprise.
 Our society has become more and more unequal.

-I cooled down and thought that perhaps I need to continue reading.
 Perhaps this was the author’s goal was to get guys like me riled up.
-That wasn’t the case… A gem just a couple of paragraphs later:
+That wasn’t the case… Just a couple of paragraphs later:

 The economy won’t really bounce back until America’s surge toward inequality is reversed.

 This article really had me reflecting on all the posts I’ve seen on Twitter, Facebook, and the comments I hear from people now and again about the inequality of earnings of those at the top and the “working class”.
 I’m not going to argue that executive pay is too high or too low.
 That’s a whole separate conversation.
 What I am going to say is that differences in income and purchasing power has no bearing on equality.

 Somehow, people have become convinced that equality should mean equality in income, pay, and benefits rather than opportunity.
 It is what one does with those opportunities that will dictate income, pay, benefits, etc.

 If someone doesn’t study in school and fails tests, should they receive the same grade as someone who passes all the tests with perfect scores?
 Of course not.

 If someone chooses to work in an industry where demand for their product or services is lower than another industry, should they receive the same wages as someone who works in an industry where demand is ten times as high and requires much more educated labor to develop the product?
 Of course not.

 Now, the article in the NYT is mostly focused on the ultra-elite executive level earners vs. the middle class.
 What’s interesting about the article is that the author offers up the following suggestion:

 We could have raised taxes on the rich and cut them for poorer Americans.